aaron-grau/curic/react/projects/piano/README.md

 Create a new file called `reducers/index.js` file and import [`combineReducers`][combine-reducers] from `redux` and your `notes` reducer.

-**TL;DR**: All `combineReducers` does is generate a function that calls your reducers with the slices of state selected according to their keys, and combining their results into a single object again.

 Using it, define and `export default` a root `reducer` function.

 [combine-reducers]: http://redux.js.org/docs/api/combineReducers.html